jod98/Kindle_Contents_Exporter/README.md

 ## Configuring 'exportVocabBuilder.java'
 6. Download Kindle Mate @ https://kmate.me/download/
-7. Open the app and navigate to the 'Vocabulary Words' -> 'Learning'.
+7. Open the app, connect your Kindle and navigate to the 'Vocabulary Words' -> 'Learning'.
 You will now see all the words that exist in your Kindle Vocab Builder

 ![KindleMateSetup_1](https://user-images.githubusercontent.com/36043248/112213614-2d2c9e00-8c16-11eb-8e76-e4ca32eacb9e.PNG)